Ganeshpuri

 It was India, 1993.

-With open marble temples, meditation caves, statues of saints of every religion winding up beautiful pathways, vast food halls, sacred temples with the previous guru’s remains entombed and cared for with the greatest love and devotion, and the list goes on.
+With open marble temples, meditation caves, statues of saints of every religion winding up beautiful pathways, vast food halls, sacred locations with the previous guru’s remains entombed and cared for with the greatest love and devotion, and the list goes on.
 Truly beautiful, a sacred place for so many, and for me as well.
 My eyes were opened to something special, and I knew I was fortunate to be there.

 I sat in the marble floored courtyard with perhaps a hundred others, watching intently as the guru sat in her chair.
-Everyone’s eyes were transfixed, absorbed in an awareness and reverence that came naturally for each person there, each in their own way.
+Everyone’s eyes were transfixed, absorbed with an awareness and reverence that came naturally for each person there, each in their own way.

 I had no intention of going up to the guru to be blessed with her peacock feathers, a tradition that went back perhaps a hundred years or more, back to her own guru, Baba, and to his guru as well, Bhagawan, and even before then.
 I had already been “bopped” a day or two earlier.